-There are three proposals scheduled for a vote at the 2016 Annual Meeting:
+There are three proposals scheduled for a vote at the 2017 Annual Meeting:

-- Proposal No. 1 To elect three Class II directors to hold office until the 2019 Annual Meeting of Stockholders or until their successors are elected; - Proposal No. 2 To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2016; and - Proposal No. 3 To vote on the frequency of holding future stockholder advisory votes regarding compensation awarded to named executive officers.
+- Proposal No. 1 To elect three Class III directors to hold office until the 2020 Annual Meeting of Stockholders or until their successors are elected; - Proposal No. 2 To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2017; and - Proposal No. 3 A non-binding advisory resolution to approve the compensation of the Company's named executive officers (a "Say on Pay" vote).